ForgeRock/forgeops-cli/docs/forgeops_install_ds-operator.md

-## forgeops apply quickstart
+## forgeops install ds-operator

-Apply the ForgeRock Cloud Deployment Quickstart (CDQ)
+Install the ForgeRock DS operator

 ### Synopsis

-    Apply the ForgeRock Cloud Deployment Quickstart (CDQ):
+    Install the ForgeRock ds-operator:
-    * Apply the latest quickstart manifest
+    * Install the latest ds-operator manifest
-    * Use --tag to specify a different CDQ version to apply
+    * Use --tag to specify a different ds-operator version to install

 ```
-forgeops apply quickstart [flags]
+forgeops install ds-operator [flags]
 ```

 ### Examples

 ```

-      # Apply the "latest" CDQ in the "default" namespace.
+      # Install the "latest" ds-operator.
-      forgeops apply quickstart
+      forgeops install ds-operator

-      # Apply the CDQ in the "default" namespace.
-      forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci

-      # Apply the CDQ in a given namespace.
+      # Install a specific version of the ds-operator.
-      forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace
+      forgeops install ds-operator --tag v0.0.4

-      # Apply the CDQ with a custom FQDN.
-      forgeops apply quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace --fqdn demo.customdomain.com
 ```

 ### Options

 ```
-      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help          help for quickstart
+  -h, --help   help for ds-operator
 ```

 ### Options inherited from parent commands